-With the recent increase in prices of student accommodation in Portugal, those planning to enroll might think twice and look for another destination.
-Worry not because we will help you look for the best student accommodation in Portugal that fits your budget, desired location, and more.
+With the recent increase in prices of student accommodation in Portugal, those planning to enroll might think twice and look for other destinations.
+With this, we collected valuable information on how to look for the best places in the country that fit your budget, desired location, and more.

-We will also provide the best reasons to study in the country, types of student accommodation in Portugal, and reliable tips.
-Furthermore, we included the best online platforms to find housing in the region and the easiest and fastest way to enroll in universities in the country for international students!
+Furthermore, we included the best online platforms to find housing in the region and the easiest and fastest way to enroll in universities in the country for international students.

 Why study in Portugal?